Microsoft-community/Community-website/src/wiki/ventoy.md

 If you want to detect and remove any malware or rootkits that your computer has been infected with, you can try the following options.
 ### Kaspersky
-ISOI File: https://www.kaspersky.com/downloads/free-rescue-disk (Not usable in US).
+ISO File: https://www.kaspersky.com/downloads/free-rescue-disk (Not available in the US due to regulations).
  - Microsoft Defender Offline: [32-bit](https://go.microsoft.com/fwlink/?LinkID=234123), [64-bit](https://go.microsoft.com/fwlink/?LinkID=234124)

 After you download the ISO file, copy it to your Ventoy drive.